threads of freeorder, leif smith, editor — Subscribe

 ‘In a major development for the crypto industry, the U.S. Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) have jointly issued new guidance that officially classifies XRP and Hedera’s HBAR — along with several top cryptocurrencies — as digital commodities. … digital commodities are explicitly not considered securities, which is a key distinction for both investors and institutions.
 According to the regulators, a digital commodity is defined as a crypto asset whose value comes from the functionality of its underlying network and market dynamics — rather than relying on the efforts of a central entity to generate profits.’ — binance.com/en/square/post/302786718621474

-The Politics of Progressive Exclusion of Trespass on Liberty
+A Needed Political Strategy: The Progressive Exclusion of Trespass on Liberty

-Every political aspirant wants to “Do Things!”
-And, every increase of government activity requires forceable extraction of wealth from citizens, and diminishment of the possibility that they may be able to take action to solve problems.
+Every political aspirant wants to “Do Things!” and every increase of government activity requires forceable extraction of wealth from citizens and diminishment of the possibility that they may be able to do things themselves.
+In such circumstances the potential of distributed entrepreneurial compassion can never manifest. -ls

-Lawrence W. Reed ••• a thinker contributing to the Emergence of Freeorder
+Lawrence W. Reed ••• a prolific contributor to the Emergence of Freeorder

 Did Upton Sinclair know he was not telling the truth about the meat industry?